 Chacarera music is, along with zamba, milonga, malambo, and of course tango, one of the most representative rhythms of Argentina.
 Chacarera music exhibits clear Western metrical characteristics such as the beat (tactus) and bar metric levels; however, the rhythm basis is a polyrhythmic structure of crossed binary and ternary meters (6/8-3/4).
-The rhythmic basis used in the present study is formed by 4 ternary beats-6 binary beats x 12 eighth-note structure, that is to say, 12 metrical elements organized polyrhythmically in groups of 3 and/or 2 eighth-notes by beat and played at 158 BPM (6/8) or 105 BPM (3/4).
+The rhythmic basis used in the present study is formed by 4 ternary beats-6 binary beats x 12 eighth-note structure, that is to say, 12 metrical elements organized polyrhythmically in groups of 3 and/or 2 eighth-notes by beat.

 The history of samba music is often seen as an outcome of the lundu-maxixesamba genealogy of styles in Brazil.
 These styles denote not only a group of music styles but also related dance forms that influenced each other in an intricate crossfertilization between styles and modalities.
 Modern samba music is generally described as having a binary meter music form (2/4), with accentuation in the second beat, and a rhythmic texture that is characterized by syncopated rhythms.
-The stimulus used in this study contains real rhythm samples of surdo, caxixi and pandeiro percussion.
-The rhythmic basis used in the present study is formed by 4 beats (2 bars) x 16 sixteenth-note structure, that is to say, 16 metrical elements organized polyrhythmically in groups of 4 sixteenth-notes per beat, played at 95 BPM.
+The stimuli used in this study contains a real rhythm samples containing a surdo, caxixi and pandeiro percussions.